Harbinger? Asbury, Jesus People, and a Timeline of Crosscurrents

 1971 – Billy Graham uses index-finger gesture while riding in the Tournament of Roses parade on New Year’s Day and acknowledges the Jesus People chanting “One Way!” along the parade route

-• In May, Life magazine publishes “The Groovy Christians of Rye, N.Y.” – a 3,500 word feature by Jane Howard about newly-converted teens and their befuddled parents.
+• With a circulation of seven million, Life magazine publishes “The Groovy Christians of Rye, N.Y.” – a 3,500 word feature by Jane Howard about newly-converted teens and their befuddled parents.
 “They don’t see their new faith in terms of rebellion, or of fundamentalism, but as the dazzlingly simple cure for a ‘hunger’ for absolute truth – a famine … as acute in Westchester County as anywhere else. … the growing band of new Christians have been looking intently backward, all the way to the first century A.D., and are clearly transfixed by what they find.”
+(May)

 • The musical Godspell is first performed off-Broadway in the East Village of Manhattan (May)

-• In June, “The Jesus Revolution” is the cover of Time.
+• With a circulation of four million, Time‘s cover proclaimed “The Jesus Revolution.”
 The provocative 5,600-word essay was written by Time religion editor Mayo Mohs, with reporting from Richard Ostling, Barry Hillenbrand, and Margaret Boeth.
 “Jesus is alive and well and living in the radical spiritual fervor of a growing number of young Americans who have proclaimed an extraordinary religious revolution in his name.
 Their message: the Bible is true, miracles happen, God really did so love the world that he gave it his only begotten son.”
+(June)

 • Donald M. Williams writes “Close-up of the Jesus People” for Christianity Today.
 “Up until now, youth evangelism has been inaugurated by adults.
 Now it comes by youth.
 The same hip teen-ager who last year turned his friends on to drugs may now be turning them on to Jesus.”
 (August)